aquestry/voasis.de/docs/nebula.md

 1. Clone the repository.
 2. Build.
-3. Put into your plugin folder.
+3. Put it in your plugin folder.

 ## Configuring

 To configure your nebula proxy you need at least one node that is accessible via SSH.
 That can be the same server where the proxy itself is run.
 Just put the SSH login details in the config.
+If you are only using a password type 'none' in the private key field.
+And if you are using a private key type 'none' in the password field.
 After that you can go over the other settings and change them if you want.
 You can also configure the messages in the messages.yml, a way to automatically get the messages.yml from GitHub will be added soon.

 ## My own gamemode?

-To use your own gamemode in nebula, every node server has to have the docker image installed locally or the nodes will download them from dockerhub, and if you have 'pull-start' set to true nebula will update all mentioned images from Dockerhub.
+Every node server has to have the docker image installed locally or the nodes will try to download them from Dockerhub, and if you have 'pull-start' set to true nebula will update all mentioned images from Dockerhub.
+Make sure you have a way to set the Velocity secret, we recommend doing it via env vars that you can set it the config globally or just for specific gamemodes.

+#### Dockerhub (Recommended)
+If you want to use Dockerhub for your own images look at my example repos on GitHub, and make a GitHub action to build them to Dockerhub.
+Enable 'pull-start' if you want Nebula to check for updates on start.

+#### Local
+If you want to use local images turn of 'pull-start', and put your image on every node.

 ## Multi-Proxy-System